ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 ### Mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) data

-__Overview.__ The unique aspects of mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic data onto AllenCCFv3 [@Yao:2023aa] required the development of a separate ANTsX-based pipeline (see Figure \ref{fig:allenpipelines}(b)).
-Mappings are performed by matching gene expression derived region labels from the MERFISH data to corresponding anatomical parcellations of the AllenCCFv3.
+__Overview.__ The ANTsX framework was used to develop a pipeline for mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) spatial transcriptomic mouse data onto the AllenCCFv3 (see Figure \ref{fig:allenpipelines}(a)).
+This pipeline, used recently in creating a high-resolution transcriptomic atlas of the mouse brain[@Yao:2023aa], performs mappings by first generating anatomical labels from tissue related gene expressions in the MERFISH data, and then spatially matching these labels to corresponding anatomical tissue parcellations in the AllenCCFv3.
 The pipeline consists of MERFISH data specific preprocessing which includes section reconstruction, mapping corresponding anatomical labels between AllenCCFv3 and the spatial transcriptomic maps of the MERFISH data, and matching MERFISH sections to the